Schindler’s Lechner House in Studio City returns restored to perfection

 Walled and gated for ultimate privacy, the home sits on over 15,000 square feet of land with tons of ambient light streaming through multiple floor-to-ceiling walls of glass and cleverly placed clerestory windows, offering views of nature from almost every room.

-Inside, the restored four-bedroom, three and half bath home measuring 3,539 square feet blends Schindler’s signature use of organic materials with Shamsiri’s talent for mixing the old with the new.
+Inside, the restored four-bedroom, three-and-a-half bath home measuring 3,539 square feet blends Schindler’s signature use of organic materials with Shamsiri’s talent for mixing the old with the new.
 Built-in sofas that once flanked the fireplace are back and updated features include a Zenlike bathroom with a square cedar soaking tub and custom plywood cabinetry, uninterrupted by hardware.

-Asking $4.8 million, the home is listed for sale for the first time since Shamshiri laid her creative hands on this architectural gem.
+Asking $4.8 million, the home is listed for sale with Tori Horowitz for the first time since Shamshiri laid her creative hands on this architectural gem.

 Interested in seeing this home?
 Let's Talk.
 323.829.4440 EMAIL